-During the Red River Campaign of 1864 Banks was ordered to capture Mobile, Alabama.
-However, Banks never made it to Mobile, following a loss at the Battle of Mansfield, in De Soto Parish, Louisiana Banks and his men were forced to retreat.
-Arriving in Alexandria, Louisiana Banks’ army attempted to continue their retreat on Dixon Porter’s fleet.
-With water levels low in the channel the men were forced to build dams under heavy fire.
-In two days the dams were completed raising the water level high enough to continue the retreat.
+In 1863, Banks was tasked with taking Port Hudson in Eastern Louisiana to help alleviate pressure from Ulysses S. Grant.
+After a continuous siege, on July 9th, 1863, the Confederate forces surrendered having run out of supplies and receiving word that Vicksburg had also surrendered.
+In 1864, Banks and Ulysses S. Grant were tasked with capturing parts of Northern Texas.
+Called the Red River Campaign, both generals believed the campaign to be insignificant and instead wanted to capture Mobile, Alabama.
+Banks never made it to Mobile, following a loss at the Battle of Mansfield, in De Soto Parish, Louisiana.
+Banks and his men were forced to retreat.
+Arriving in Alexandria, Louisiana, Banks’ army attempted to continue their retreat aboard Admiral David Dixon Porter’s fleet.
+With water levels low in the channel, the men were forced to build dams under heavy fire.
+In two days, the dams were completed, raising the water level high enough to continue the retreat.
 With the Confederates holding the Red River until after General Robert E. Lee’s surrender in 1865, the Red River Campaign was considered a failure.